Letting us know about a death

 • If the credit card is covered by Payment Protection Insurance, we’ll tell you how to make a claim.

-• If there’s no cover, speak to our Specialist Bereavement Team to find out if there is any money to pay back the amount owed on the credit card.
+• If there’s no cover, speak to our specialist bereavement team to find out if there is any money to pay back the amount owed on the credit card.

 • If there is an additional cardholder, they won’t be able to use the account.